A Level subject overviews

 Business A Level

 Fieldwork and industrial visits form an important component of the course, with visits over the last few years including Coca Cola Enterprises, Jaguar Land Rover, Cadbury, Harry Potter Studios, The Bank of England and the Museum of Brands.
+You will also have the chance to take part in the GDST Leadership Enterprise Advanced Diploma, an innovative partnership between the GDST and the London School of Economics and Political Science (LSE), designed to equip young women with the skills they need to become leaders and entrepreneurs.

 Chemistry A Level